 Now that we have a definition out of the way, we can dive into the process of developing SMARTER goals.
 I like to start with the simplest explanation at first.
 So, “Land an account with Acme Accounting”, is a simple start.
 The next step is to run down the list and see about creating this goal.

 It’s pretty specific but let’s perhaps look into who is the decision maker.
+Some early research into the company can reveal an important contact to target.
 Being this specific also helps guide us to next steps, like finding former or current employees to network with.

 Getting the account is measurable, so you can easily determine your success.
 You may have some other clients who are doing accounting, so it seems attainable.
 Now you ask yourself if it’s relevant.
 Is it a client that helps you achieve other goals in your business?
 Are they a firm that has a size and revenue that matches your target market?
 Do they seem stable, or have they had a lot of turnover and perhaps recently downsized?